‘we’, ‘us’, ‘our’ – the Trustees of the National Heritage Memorial Fund (who administer the National Lottery Heritage Fund).

 - any competent authority directs the repayment of the Grant;

 - there is a significant change in your status;

 - you knowingly withhold information that is relevant to the content of your Application;

 - you do or fail to do anything that brings us or the National Lottery into disrepute, or which we consider for any reason puts public funds at risk, or we terminate or suspend any other grant we have given you;

 - you fail to make good progress with the Project or are unlikely in our view to complete the Project or achieve the Outcomes agreed with us; or

 - you fail to keep to any of these Standard Terms of Grant.

-26. If you achieve the Approved Purposes without spending the full amount of the Grant, you must pay back the part of the Grant you have not spent.
+30. If you complete the Approved Purposes without spending the full amount of the Grant, you must pay back the part of the Grant you have not spent.
 We will treat you as spending the Grant in proportion to other funds you were due to receive from other sources for the Approved Purposes.

-27. If you receive money in some way as a result of you not following these Standard Terms of Grant, you may have to pay us immediately a share of the net proceeds if that share is more than the amount we would otherwise be entitled to under paragraph 24.
+31. If you sell or otherwise part with all or part of the Property without our permission under paragraph 15, or you receive money in some other way as a result of you not following these Standard Terms of Grant, you may have to pay us immediately a share of the net proceeds if that share is more than the amount we would otherwise be entitled to under paragraph 28.

 32. You may not, and must not claim to, transfer the Grant or any rights under these Standard Terms of Grant.